jayanthkoushik/shiny-pyseed/README.md

 They will need to be created manually if this phase was skipped.
-This section will indicate which of the following two secrets are needed by different workflows. `REPO_PAT` is a GitHub access token with 'contents:write' and 'pull_requests:write' premissions for the repository, and `PYPI_TOKEN` is an access key for PyPI.
+This section will indicate which of the following two secrets are needed by different workflows. `REPO_PAT` is a GitHub access token with 'contents:write' premission for the repository, and `PYPI_TOKEN` is an access key for PyPI.

 **`release-new-version.yml`**
 This is the workflow for creating a new release of the project.
 It needs